 The first one is patient recruitment.
 It’s all about finding and attracting patients interested in participating in the trial.
 Researchers can use different methods like contacting healthcare providers, using social media or partnering with patient advocacy groups.
 They increase their chances of finding the right participants by casting a wide net.

 Once patients are interested and enrolled in the trial, the next step is to focus on their participation.
 This involves creating an environment where patients feel comfortable and supported.
-Researchers can provide clear information about the trial, address any concerns or questions, and ensure that patients can access study visits and treatments easily.
+Researchers can provide clear information about the trial, address any concerns or questions, and ensure patients can access study visits and treatments easily.

 Empowering Patients through Education and Information